arbenson/ScHoLP-Tutorial/README.md

-# Simplicial closure and higher-order link prediction
+# Simplicial closure and higher-order link prediction tutorial

-This software package accompanies the paper
+This Julia software accompanies the paper.

 - Simplicial closure and higher-order link prediction.
   Austin R. Benson, Rediet Abebe, Michael T. Schaub, Ali Jadbabaie, and Jon Kleinberg.
   In preparation.

-The implementations are in Julia.
+This tutorial code is not the main software library for simplicial closure and higher-order link prediction.
+Instead, the tutorial has the following goals:

+1. Demonstrate how to use the package ScHoLP.jl for higher-order network analysis, in particular, for simplicial closure and higher-order link prediction.
+2. Reproduce results and figures that appear in the paper.

 ### Setup